-Open construction, Binaba (Ghana)
+- 5 where the perforations are centred, 77.1% of the cable was in contact with the PVC tube.
+The cable was wrapped around the coil with 5 mm spacing, resulting in a 0.002 m vertical coil resolution (Fig. 3(b)). c) Open construction, Binaba (Ghana).
 From 23 to 27 October 2011, the temperature profile in the shallow Lake Binaba (10.781° N, 0.479° W) was measured using a Sensornet Halo (Sensornet Ltd., Hertfordshire, UK), with a 4 m intrinsic machine resolution and set to 1 min temporal resolution.
-The cable (AFL 1.6 mm simplex 50/125, white) was wrapped around a 1.8 m hyperboloid frame, which consisted of six PVC tubes (25 mm diameter).
+The cable (AFL 1.6 mm simplex 50/125, white) was wrapped - 10 around a 1.8 m hyperboloid frame, that consisted of six PVC tubes (25 mm diameter).
 In these tubes, grooves were made to mount the cable easily with equal spacing.
 The open construction was designed to minimize radiation absorption by the construction and allow water and air to flow freely through the construction.
-For more details on the construction, see Van Emmerik et al. (2013).
-Because of the open construction, only 3.1 % of the cable was in contact with PVC.
-The cable was wrapped around the construction with 5 mm spacing, resulting in a 0.004 m coil resolution (Fig. 3c).

-The three data sets are compared for their air temperature profile measurements above the water surface.
-The perforated set-up was used to quantify the radiation effect on the temperature measurements through the auxiliary construction.
-The temperature profile was separated into (1) measurement points that were only in contact with the tube (T{tube}) and (2) measurement points that were in contact with both air and the tube (T{air}) .
-The latter were determined by taking the data points located at the holes in the PVC tube.
-The machine resolution does not allow for extracting the temperature of the cable at the holes only, and the temperature at these points is still influenced by the PVC tube.
-Therefore, the values for T{air} are an underestimation of the actual air temperature.
-The spatially averaged difference between T{air} and T{tube} was used as a measure of radiation influence of the auxiliary construction.
-Please note that both measurements $(T{air} \text{ and } T{tube})$ are still influenced by exposure of the cable to solar radiation.
-We do not compare T{tube} with air temperature measured at the nearby meteostation, because we would not be able to distinguish between the effect of the auxiliary construction and effect of cable exposure to solar radiation.
+For more details on the construction, see van Emmerik et al. (2013).
+Because of the open construction, only 3.1% of the cable was in contact with PVC.
+The cable was wrapped around the construction with 5 mm spacing, resulting in a 0.004 m coil resolution (Fig. 3(c)). - 15 The three data sets are compared for their air temperature profile measurements above the water surface.
+The perforated setup was used to quantify the radiation effect on the temperature measurements through the auxiliary construction.
+The temperature profile was separated into (1) measurement points that were only in contact with the tube (Ttube) and (2) measurement points that were in contact with both air and the tube (Tair).
+The spatially averaged difference between Tair and Ttube was used as a measure of radiation influence.
+Please note that since Tair was still partially influenced by the 20 construction, the real deviation between temperature at the tube and in the air might be underestimated.